How to Maximize a Narrow Closet with the Elfa Utility Mesh Door & Wall Rack

 When you’re working with a narrow closet door, basket width really matters.
 The Elfa Utility Mesh system offers both standard and narrow basket options, and for a door just under 18 inches wide like mine, the narrow baskets were the right choice.

 I chose the large narrow baskets for all six positions.
-The large baskets measure 13-3/4″ wide and 5-1/2″ tall, which gave me the depth and height needed to hold bulkier items like cleaning bottles and folded linens.
 There is also a medium basket option, which is the same width but only 2-3/4″ tall if you prefer a lower profile or lighter storage.

 On the 77-3/4″ rail, I was able to fit six large baskets comfortably, with the bottom one sitting close to the floor so the vertical space is fully utilized.